Frequently Asked Questions

 Why do I see a certificate mismatch when switching Android install channels?

 Android only allows an app update when the installed app and the update APK are signed with the same certificate.
-Google Play uses Play App Signing, so the APK installed from Play can have a different certificate than the direct APK published through GitHub Releases, Zapstore, or F-Droid.
+Google Play uses Play App Signing, so the APK installed from Play can have a different certificate than the developer-signed APK distributed through GitHub Releases, Zapstore, or a future F-Droid build.

 SilentSuite's known Android signing certificate SHA-256 hashes are: